codeparkhouston/minecraft-pi-class/recipe-cards/04-chat.md

 <div class="extension">

-## Extensions
+## Your Turn!

 Here are some suggestions to extend your code and make it do different things.
-Even better if you come up with your own ideas.
+Try anything you think of too!

-* Add a user name to the chat.
+- Add a user name to the chat.
 Add an extra line before line 3 that uses `raw_input()` to ask the user’s name and store it in a `userName` variable.
 Then change `postToChat()` to `mc.postToChat(userName + ": " + chatMsg)`

 </div>
 </div>